RuchaMK/practice_apex/README.md

 15.    __TriggerScenario_5__\
 	Whenever Lead is created with lead Source as WEB then give rating as COLD otherwise HOT .
 16. __TriggerScenario_6__\
-	Update Parent Whenever a contacts description is updated then its parent account's description should get updated by related contact desc.
+	C-P: Update Parent Whenever a contacts description is updated then its parent account's description should get updated by related contact desc.
 17. __TriggerScenario_7__\
 	Conditional Creation of Child
 	Trigger to create a related Contact on Account with same Phone as Account if custom field checkbox is checked on Account